Convoy PQ 13: Bletchley Park

 The British Government Code and Cypher School (GC&CS) based at Bletchley Park housed a small industry of code-breakers and traffic analysts.
 By June 1941, the German Enigma machine Home Waters (Heimish) settings used by surface ships and U-boats could quickly be read.
 On 1 February 1942, the Enigma machines used in U-boats in the Atlantic and Mediterranean were changed but German ships and the U-boats in Arctic waters continued with the older Heimish (Hydra from 1942, Dolphin to the British).
 By mid-1941, British Y-stations were able to receive and read Luftwaffe W/T transmissions and give advance warning of Luftwaffe operations.
-In 1941, naval Headache personnel, with receivers to eavesdrop on Luftwaffe wireless transmissions, were embarked on warships.
+In 1941, naval Headache personnel, with receivers to eavesdrop on Luftwaffe wireless transmissions, had been embarked on warships.

 B-Dienst

 The rival German Beobachtungsdienst (B-Dienst, Observation Service) of the Kriegsmarine Marinenachrichtendienst (MND, Naval Intelligence Service) had broken several Admiralty codes and cyphers by 1939, which were used to help Kriegsmarine ships elude British forces and provide opportunities for surprise attacks.
 From June to August 1940, six British submarines were sunk in the Skaggerak using information gleaned from British wireless signals.
 In 1941, B-Dienst read signals from the Commander in Chief Western Approaches informing convoys of areas patrolled by U-boats, enabling the submarines to move into "safe" zones.
-B-Dienst broke Naval Cypher No 3 in February 1942 and by March was reading up to 80 per cent of the traffic.
+B-Dienst broke Naval Cypher No 3 in February 1942 and by March was reading up to 80 per cent of the traffic but not fast enough for the results to have tactical effect and relied on traffic analysis.